Online Courses for OTAs

-Below are some of the courses that are commonly offered through partially online OTA programs.
+Here are some of the courses that are commonly offered through partially online occupational therapy assistant (OTA) programs.

-- Introduction to Occupational Therapy Course: As an overview of the field of occupational therapy, this online course provides foundational information concerning the history of the profession and ethical guidelines from which it is practiced.
+- As an overview of the field of occupational therapy, the Introduction to Occupational Therapy online course provides foundational information concerning the history of the profession and ethical guidelines from which it's practiced.
 Responsibilities of occupational therapy assistants and the various populations served by OTAs are introduced and discussed.

-- Health Care Provider Basics Course: As health care providers, OTAs must be familiar with specific legal requirements of practice and exhibit certain skills and abilities.
-This online course introduces students to HIPAA regulations, common medical terminology and infection control procedures required of all health care providers.
+- The Health Care Provider Basics online course introduces students to HIPAA regulations, common medical terminology, and infection control procedures required of all health care providers.
+As health care providers, OTAs must be familiar with specific legal requirements of practice and exhibit certain skills and abilities.

-- Physical Disabilities Course: Occupational therapy assistants participate in the evaluation, treatment and assessment of patients with physical disabilities.
-In this course, students learn the importance of record keeping and communication skills, especially when working with diverse populations, in the successful treatment of those with physical dysfunctions and disabilities.
+- In a Physical Disabilities course, students learn the importance of record keeping and communication skills, especially when working with diverse populations in the successful treatment of those with physical dysfunctions and disabilities.
+Occupational therapy assistants participate in the evaluation, treatment, and assessment of patients with physical disabilities.

-- Therapeutic Activities Course: Through this online course, aspiring OTAs learn various techniques and assessment methods used in occupational therapy assistance.
+- Through an online course in Therapeutic Activities, aspiring OTAs learn various techniques and assessment methods used in occupational therapy assistance.
 They're introduced to the use of crafting as a form of therapy, in addition to learning about the benefits of videotaping to improve a patient's body mechanics.

-- Kinesiology Course: In this course students will study the qualitative and quantitative methods for examining movement, integrating knowledge of anatomy and physiology with physics and biomechanics.
+- In a Kinesiology course, students will study the qualitative and quantitative methods for examining movement, integrating knowledge of anatomy and physiology with physics and biomechanics.
 Students will learn muscle tests and range of motion principles, gaining a fundamental understanding of how to apply these concepts to patient analysis and intervention.